 I would encourage you to redo the first five steps quickly every year to make sure your plan is still working for your current situation.
 And this is also an excellent time to see where you are from your retirement.

-With these six steps, you should have a good idea of how to choose a Safe Withdrawal Rate for your situation.
+With these six steps, you should have a good idea of choosing a Safe Withdrawal Rate for your situation.
 It is an essential decision since it will shape your journey to financial independence.

 I have already changed my own Safe Withdrawal Rate several times.
-While writing this guide and doing the six steps myself, I have increased my withdrawal rate from 3.6% to 3.75%.
+While writing this guide and doing the six steps myself, I increased my withdrawal rate from 3.6% to 3.75%.
 I believe I will be safe enough with 3.75%.
 But I probably will not retire before 15 years.
-So, I expect my Safe Withdrawal Rate to change in the future again.
+So, I expect my Safe Withdrawal Rate to change again.

 The best way to play with these numbers is to use my Safe Withdrawal Rate Calculator.